-$G(\theta_D)^2$ elevation antenna pattern gain at the distributed target,
+$G(\theta_D)^2$ = elevation antenna pattern gain at the distributed target, θ_D = distributed target look angle,

-$\theta_D$ = distributed target look angle,
+R_D = distributed target slant range,

-$R_D$ = distributed target slant range,
+R{Ref} = reference slant range (847.0 km).

-$R{Ref}$ = reference slant range (847.0 km).
+The method for calculating the ADC power loss is

-The method for calculating the ADC power loss is slightly different from the multi-look ground range detected product as it considers the fact that detected complex slant range imagery is in slant range and has no elevation antenna pattern or range spreading loss applied.
+slightly different from the PRI product as it considers the fact that detected SLCI imagery is in slant range and has no elevation antenna pattern or range spreading loss applied.

-Specific details of how to calculate the radar crosssection of distributed targets (including the ADC power loss) can be found in [5].
+Specific details of how to calculate the radar cross-section of distributed targets (including the ADC power loss) for ERS-2 SAR PRI and SLCI products can be found in [5].